Pterodactyloidea: Taxonomy

 There are competing theories of pterodactyloid phylogeny.
 Below is cladogram following a topology recovered by Brian Andres, using the most recent iteration of his data set (Andres, 2021).
 This study found the two traditional groupings of ctenochasmatoids and kin as an early branching group, with all other pterodactyloids grouped into the Eupterodactyloidea.
+A simplified version of the cladogram included in that publication is shown below.

 Some studies based on a different type of analysis have found that this basic division into primitive (archaeopterodactyloid) and advanced (eupterodactyloid) species may not be correct.
 Beginning in 2014, Steven Vidovic and David Martill constructed an analysis in which several pterosaurs traditionally thought of as archaeopterodactyloids closely related to the ctenochasmatoids may have been more closely related to ornithocheiroids, or in some cases, fall outside both groups.
 The results of their updated 2017 analysis are shown below.